wilso663/learn-cicd-starter/README.md

 *This starts the server in non-database mode.* It will serve a simple webpage at `http://localhost:8080`.

 You do *not* need to set up a database or any interactivity on the webpage yet.
-Instructions for that will come later in the course! o7o7okok's version of Boot.dev's Notely app
+Instructions for that will come later in the course! o7o7okok's version of Boot.dev's Notely app.
+Gotta add another line to readme because I didn't read.